ntrifiletti/aws-dev-days-2021/README.md

 ### These CFTs _will_ deploy resources that incur cost.
 Note that using PAYG vs. BYOL will simplify the installation process but has a significantly higher cost.
 A Barracuda representative or partner can assist with acquiring an evaluation license.

 ## Browser Recommendations
 ### The tasks in the lab have been tested with Edge, Firefox, and Chrome.
 However, it is likely that other browsers such as Safari and Opera will work.
-(Please don't use MS Internet Explorer.
-Please.)
+We recommend utilizing 2 browser windows:
+1. Browser window 1 with 2 tabs:
+    * AWS Console
+    * Barracuda WAF UI
+2. Browser window 2 with 1 or more tabs:
+    * Incognito/Private Tab connected to web application

+## Lab Instructions
+###
 We recommend utilizing 2 browser windows:
 1. Browser window 1 with 2 tabs:
     * AWS Console